P. R. G. Arunkumar

-P.R.G Arunkumar is an Indian politician.
+P.R.G.
+Arunkumar is an Indian politician.
 He is a member of the All India Anna Dravida Munnetra Kazhagam party.
 He was elected as a member of Tamil Nadu Legislative Assembly from Kavundampalayam Constituency in May 2021.
 He is the Coimbatore Suburban North District Organization Secretary of AIADMK.
-Previoulsy he won in Coimbatore North constituency in the fifteenth legislative assembly.
+Previously he won in Coimbatore North constituency in the fifteenth legislative assembly.